Skip to Main Content

 Supplementary materials are additional application items that an academic program may require.
 Most supplementary materials are needed to be uploaded with your online application.
 The following are the most common supplemental materials:

 • Curriculum Vitae/Resume: A document that describes your professional, academic, personal or related experiences.
-Your document should include the names of schools you attended with the degrees you earned, the names of your previous and present employers with the positions you held and the dates you were employed, awards you have won, publications, presentations, hobbies/interests and any other relevant skills.
+Your document should include the names of schools attended with the degrees you earned, the names of previous and present employers with the positions held and the dates employed, awards won, publications, presentations, hobbies/interests and any other relevant skills.

 • Portfolio: A portfolio should include examples of undergraduate and/or graduate/professional work.
 Your portfolio should include design projects, studio arts, photography, film, musical compositions, scripts, theatrical reviews, creative writing, or architectural projects.
 The portfolio should include work that demonstrates creative accomplishments.